seniorsam/fleet/README.md

 ### Full filteration example
 - http://baseurl/api/v1/cars/expenses?page=1&type=fuel&vehicle_name=don&cost_min=1&cost_max=100&date_min=2019-1-1&date_max=2020-1-1&sort=cost,asc
 ## Important consedirations
+- i am using "paging and limitation" for the data reponse to increase perforanmce and reduce response time.
+- for example if the returned data is "900" record i split it to 3 parts corresponding to 3 pages each page hold 300 so if you want to get the first "300" records you pass "page=1" and if you want to get the second "300" records you pass "page=2" and so on.
-- i am using "paging and limitation" for the data reponse to increase perforanmce and reduce response time, <br> you will notice that i pass "page=1" in the previous url, <br> if you didn't pass the page it will be "1" by default, <br> otherwise you have to pass the "page" accordingly to get full inforamtion.
+- you will notice that i pass "page=1" in the previous url, if you didn't pass the page it will be "1" by default.